camunda/camunda-docs/docs/product-manuals/operate/deployment/importer-and-archiver.md

 ---
 id: importer-and-archiver
 title: Importer and archiver
+description: "Let's analyze how Operate is organized by modules to import and archive data."
 ---

-Let's analyze how Operate is organized by modules to import and archive data.

 Operate consists of three modules:
  * **Webapp** - contains the UI and operation executor functionality